NoxOrg/Nox/tests/Nox.ClientApi.Tests/.nox/docs/endpoints/TenantEndpoints.md

 This section details the API endpoints related to enumeration attributes in a specific Tenant.
 - **GET** `/api/v1/Tenants/Statuses`
   - **Description**: Retrieve non-conventional values of Statuses for a specific Tenant.

+- **PUT** `/api/v1/Tenants/TenantBrands/Statuses/{relatedKey/Languages/{cultureCode}`
+  - **Description**: Update or create localized value of Statuses for TenantBrand for Tenant.
+Requires relatedKey and cultureCode in the url and a payload with the new value of TenantBrandStatusUpsertLocalizedDto- **PUT** `/api/v1/Tenants/TenantContact/Statuses/{relatedKey/Languages/{cultureCode}`
+  - **Description**: Update or create localized value of Statuses for TenantContact for Tenant.
+Requires relatedKey and cultureCode in the url and a payload with the new value of TenantContactStatusUpsertLocalizedDto

 ## Localized Endpoints

 - **PUT** `/api/v1/Tenants/{key}/TenantBrandsLocalized/{cultureCode}`